ciandt-d1/lenna/docs/sphinx-docs/doc_howto.rst

 	python setup sdist
 	pip install ./dist/lenna.tar.gz --upgrade

-Once installed, all you need to do is to create a class that inherit from :class:`~tf_image_classification.estimator_specs.EstimatorSpec` and implement its abstract methods.
+Once installed, all you need to do is to create a class that inherit from :class:`~lenna.estimator_specs.EstimatorSpec` and implement its abstract methods.

 .. note::